geoneric/fern/documents/Texts/DataModel/Ontology.rst

 And now to something completely different...
 """"""""""""""""""""""""""""""""""""""""""""
 Given the current generation of GIS and environmental modelling software, it seems that there are two different kinds of discretisized attributes: those with spatio-temporally discretely varying values (features), and those with spatio-temporally continuously varying values (rasters).
 But even a spatio-temporally continuously varying attribute is always tied to a discrete entity.
-A sattelite image, for example, contains spatially continuously varying attribute values, but those values are linked to the area for which these values are defined.
-In the example of a sattelite image this is the border of the image.
+A satelite image, for example, contains spatially continuously varying attribute values, but those values are linked to the area for which these values are defined.
+In the example of a satelite image this is the border of the image.
 In other cases this area may be a research area, a country, a continent, the earth, a set of planets, all planets, etc.

 So, when all attribute values are eventually linked to a descrete entity (which we call a feature-item later on), then the thing that is different between the continuously and discretely varying attribute values is the fact that a discretely varying attribute has a single value per feature-item, and a continuously varying attribute has a collection of values (vector, 2D matrix, 3D matrix) per feature-item.
 In the example of the mass movement event in the previous section, it would be nice to be able to store the start and the end moment of the movement, and be able to continuously record the speed and direction attributes during the event.
-Likewise, in the case of the sattelite images, the feature's geometry storeѕ the location of the image, but the attribute's continuously varying values are stored using a 2D matrix.
+Likewise, in the case of the satelite images, the feature's geometry storeѕ the location of the image, but the attribute's continuously varying values are stored using a 2D matrix.
 More about this in the Data Model section.

 Mobile versus stationary
 ^^^^^^^^^^^^^^^^^^^^^^^^